clarketm/UniversalRelayBoilerplate/README.md

 To open the app:

-* Navigate to `http://localhost:4444`, unless you specified a different IP and/or port either manually or by using `npm run update-ip`.
+* Navigate to `http://localhost:4444`, or whatever IP was assigned when running `npm run update-ip` or after installation.

 To run the iOS app in the emulator:

+* If the IP of your development machine has changed, run `npm run update-ip`.
 * Run `react-native run-ios`.